 All of the government representatives consulted stressed the importance that the current administration places on the EITI.
 According to Minister Fayemi, the current Chair of the NSWG, this is also reflected in the level of government representation on the current NSWG.
 This was echoed by former National Coordinator and current Minister of State for Planning and Budget Zainab Ahmed, who also noted that a number of the reforms of the current administration are drawn from recommendations from the NEITI process.
 A Presidential Advisor also said that the fact NSWG was among the first Federal Boards to have been reconstituted under the current administration should be seen as a sign of the importance that the government attaches to NEITI.

 From taxi drivers to the President of the Senate, all stakeholders were unanimous in identifying lack of remediation or follow-up to NEITI’s findings as NEITI’s greatest weakness.
-Stakeholders from all constituencies expressed a hope that this would change under the current administration and made reference to the recent calls for increased cooperation between NEITI and the Economic and Financial Crimes Commission, the Senate and the Auditor General of the Federation.
+Stakeholders from all constituencies expressed a hope that this would change under the current administration and made reference to the recent calls for increased cooperation between NEITI and the Economic and Financial Crimes Commission, the Senate, and the Auditor General of the Federation.
 Stakeholders expressed general disappointment with the work thus far of the Inter-Ministerial Task Team but also hope that a reconstituted IMTT would be able to make progress under the current administration.

 Members of the secretariat and government representatives noted that the financial constraints affecting the country as a whole would also affect the government’s ability to fully fund the NEITI process.
-Former members of the NSWG expressed disappointment that funding constraints had in previous years also prevented the regular publication of a Fiscal Allocation and Statutory Disbursement Report as per the workplan.
+Former members of the NSWG expressed disappointment that funding constraints had in previous years also prevented the regular publication of a Fiscal Allocation and Statutory Disbursement Report as per the work plan.
 Representatives from the Secretariat said that NEITI would seek to cover these funding gaps.

 None of the stakeholders consulted believed that the representatives from the geopolitical zones represented the government constituency as they were not accountable to local governments nor did they directly report to them.
 When asked what interests she represented in her geopolitical zone, a member of the NSWG responded “none, or rather all except for the government’s.
 Maybe civil society’s?”.